 Generally, questions on the evaluation metric are asked when we have represented our models' performance using any of the following metrics.
 But knowing the answers to the following questions will surely help.

 This article has covered Accuracy, Confusion Matrix, Precision, Recall, F1-Score, ROC, and AUC, which are the most frequently used evaluation metric for the classification models.
 There can be other evaluation methods, but we have tried to cover the most frequent ones.
-We have covered every matric with a beautiful story of fresh and old apples.
-We hope you must have enjoyed it.
+We have covered every metric with a beautiful story of fresh and old apples.
+We hope you enjoyed it.